Tier 1 (Entrepreneur)

 Tier 1 Entrepreneur visa application: How we can help

 The Home Office will carefully scrutinise applications under the Tier 1 Entrepreneur category.
-If it does not consider that the applicant is a genuine entrepreneur or if it considers that any of the other requirements have not been met, the application will fall for refusal.
+If it considers that any of the requirements have not been met, the application will fall for refusal.
 It is therefore essential that the application is prepared thoroughly and carefully.

 We are experienced in preparing Tier 1 Entrepreneur visa applications to ensure a successful outcome and will provide expert guidance and assistance to you throughout the process.